k8ssandra/k8ssandra-operator/docs/content/en/install/local/multi-cluster-kustomize/_index.md

 [k8ssandra-client](https://github.com/k8ssandra/k8ssandra-client) is used to register data planes to control planes.
 It does this by installing a ClientConfig on the control plane.
 K8ssandra-client data plane registration is described [here]({{< relref "/tasks/data-plane-registration" >}}).

-Here is a summary of what the script does:
+Here is a summary of what the k8ssandra-client's `register` command does':

 * Get the k8ssandra-operator service account from the data plane cluster
 * Extract the service account token